phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 The code is similar to the `basic_boot` test with the difference that no test attributes are needed and no runner function is called.
 We immediately exit with an error from the `_start` entry point and the panic handler for now and first try to get it to compile.

 If you run `cargo xtest` now, you will get an error that the `test` crate is missing.
 This error occurs because we didn't set a custom test framework, so that the compiler tries to use the default test framework, which is unavailable for our panic.
-By setting the `no_harness` flag for the test in our `Cargo.toml`, we can fix this error:
+By setting the `harness` flag to `false` for the test in our `Cargo.toml`, we can fix this error:

 ```toml
 # in Cargo.toml